postmodern/chgems/README.md

 ### Homebrew

-chruby can also be installed with [homebrew]:
+chgems can also be installed with [homebrew]:

     brew install https://raw.github.com/postmodern/chgems/master/homebrew/chgems.rb